lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/tutorials-dojo-tips-and-tricks.md

 ### AWS Compute Optimizer: Identify optimal AWS compute resources |

-> - Analyzes the configuration and utilization metrics of your AWS resources
+> [!NOTE] - Analyzes the configuration and utilization metrics of your AWS resources
 > - Reports whether your resources are optimal
 > - Generates optimization recommendations to reduce the cost and improve the performance of your workloads